serverless/dashboard/docs/platforms/aws-lambda/nodejs/index.md

 It’s important to note that duration of this Span for AWS Lambda is not the same as the performance your users and customers experience when using your AWS Lambda-based application.
 The Spans of AWS Lambda Initialization and Invocation duration affect your application experience, not the AWS Lambda Shutdown.

+AWS Lambda will also retry failed invocations if it's configured to do so.
+In this case, the instrumentation is reinitialized, however the number of retry attempts and the `s.trace.id`'s of each retry is saved to the span (see the `aws.lambda.retry` Tags), to demonstrate a retry has occurred within the Serverless Console, and link to the Traces of each retry.

 ### Tags

 These are the Tags attached to this Span: